JoleneSutton/AlalaMuseumModern/README.md

 - 04_Heterozygosity_WithWilcoxon.Rmd compares heterozygosity among loci between historical and modern samples, and compares heterozygosity per bird between historical and modern samples.

+- 05_Figures.Rmd  generates the rarefaction figure and the boxplots of per-bird heterozygosities.